JanoBourian/dockerBeginner/The_complete_guide/README.md

 -a : To see in the console the container's process
 -i : STDIN in the container
 -t : STDOUT in the container
+-p : To set the port configuration
+-v :
+-d :
+--name :

 * docker <command> <image_name>
 * docker create hello-world